microsoft/edge-devtools-network-console/packages/devtools-network-console/src/host/host-protocol.md

 ### `RESTORE_FOCUS`

-Instructs the frontend to restore focus to the previously-focused element.
+Instructs the host to restore focus to the previously-focused element.

 ```ts
 {